 Now that Scopely owns the Stumble Guys IP, we could see a busier LiveOps calendar for the game with more branded collaborations, given the recent Hot Wheels announcement.
 This is a major partnership and was announced just two months after the acquisition, and given many of Scopely’s games are based on IP including WWE, Looney Tunes and Wheel of Fortune, we know that Scopely recognises the value of IP integration with gaming.

 Eggy Party (蛋仔派对) is essentially Fall Guys with an eggy makeover – all of the characters have round, egg-like designs.
 The game is published by Netease and, at the time of writing, is only available in China, but it has quickly become one of the most popular games in the country.
-It’s currently in the top 10 most downloaded iOS chart and within the iOS top-100 grossing.

 A worldwide release for the game is planned under the name ‘Eggy Go,’ but a release date hasn’t been set.
 That said, players in the UK and Netherlands can currently register for a closed beta test, but only on Android devices.